 With all settings done, click the "Burn" button at the bottom of the popup sidebar to start burning videos to Blu-ray/DVD.

-How to Burn ISO to DVD and Blu-ray
+How to Burn ISO to DVD and Blu-ray disc

 Leawo Prof. Media for Mac also comes with an ISO image burner.
 That means with Leawo Prof. Media, you could not only create ISO image file out of Blu-ray/DVD/video files, but also burn ISO image file to Blu-ray/DVD disc directly.
 Insert a blank writable Blu-ray/DVD disc into the disc recorder drive and the open the "Burn" module.

-Step 1 Add video files
+Step 1 Add ISO image file